1796 Heavy Dragoon carbine

 up the ram rod channel and jamming the ram rod.

-Since these muskets are a new offering by our company, there is presently, a limited supply.
+Since these muskets are not in high demand, there is presently, a limited supply.